freenas/freenas-docs/userguide/zfsprimer.rst

 the checksum for each disk block it reads.
 If ZFS identifies a disk block checksum error on a pool that is mirrored or uses RAIDZ*, ZFS will fix the corrupted data with the correct data.
 Since some disk blocks are rarely read, regular scrubs should be scheduled so that ZFS can read all of the data blocks in order to validate their checksums and correct any corrupted blocks.
-While multiple disks are required in order to provide redundancy and data correction, ZFS will still provide  data corruption detection to a system with one disk.
-FreeNAS® automatically schedules a monthly scrub for each ZFS pool and the results of the scrub will be displayed in :ref:`View Volumes`.
+While multiple disks are required in order to provide redundancy and data correction, ZFS will still provide  data corruption detection to a system with one disk. %brand% automatically schedules a monthly scrub for each ZFS pool and the results of the scrub will be displayed in :ref:`View Volumes`.
 Reading the scrub results can provide an early indication of possible disk failure.

 Unlike traditional UNIX filesystems, **you do not need to define partition sizes at filesystem creation time**.
 Instead, you feed a certain number of disk(s) at a time (known as a vdev) to a ZFS pool and create filesystems from the pool as needed.
 As more capacity is needed, identical vdevs can be striped into the pool.
-In FreeNAS®, :ref:`Volume Manager` can be used to create or extend ZFS pools.
+In %brand%, :ref:`Volume Manager` can be used to create or extend ZFS pools.
 Once a pool is created, it can be divided into dynamically-sized datasets or fixed-size zvols as needed.
 Datasets can be used to optimize storage for the type of data being stored as permissions and properties such as quotas and compression can be set on a per-dataset level.
 A zvol is essentially a raw, virtual block device which can be used for applications that need raw-device semantics such as iSCSI device extents.

 **ZFS supports real-time data compression**.
 Compression happens when a block is written to disk, but only if the written data will benefit from compression.
 When a compressed block is accessed, it is automatically decompressed.
 Since compression happens at the block level, not the file level, it is transparent to any applications accessing the compressed data.
-By default, ZFS pools made using FreeNAS® version 9.2.1 or later will use the recommended LZ4 compression algorithm.
+By default, ZFS pools made using %brand% version 9.2.1 or later will use the recommended LZ4 compression algorithm.

 **ZFS provides low-cost, instantaneous snapshots** of the specified pool, dataset, or zvol.
 Due to COW, the initial size of a snapshot is 0 bytes and the size